Shirlazybrat/7-16-Resume/Readme.md

 - An enhanced UX/UI design that encourages more visitors.

-###Please visit my personal profile to see mpore current projects.
+###Please visit my personal profile to see more current projects.
 - [Shirlette Chambers](https://github.com/Shirlazybrat)